 Where: Somewhere near Mildenhall.
 The Itinerary puts Camborico 25 Roman miles from Duroliponte (Cambridge) and 35 from Icinos (probably Caistor St Edmund near Norwich).
 The total of 60 Roman miles is almost exactly the distance between those two end points, which leaves little scope for deviation from a straight line, which passes through Mildenhall Museum.
 Possible guesses therefore include:

-1. Rakebottom Farm, on straight route, good distances, possible name fit, but no Roman settlement known;
+1. Rakebottom Farm, at TL768773, on straight route, good distances, possible name fit, but no Roman settlement known;

 2. Mildenhall itself, on straight route, bad distances, no actual Roman settlement known;

 3. Lakenheath, off route, bad distances, Anglo-Saxon cemetery known;

 4. Icklingham, off route, bad distance, a popular guess because of much archaeology;